sayanee/radio-amateur-exam-notes/12a_valves.md

 ### Diodes

 - By heating a metal, electrons on the surface of the metal become very agitated and electrons will escape from its surface.
-- A diode is constructed with two
+- A diode is constructed with two electrodes: anode and cathode (heater not included)
-- inner tube (cathode) has a heater wire threaded through it
+- Cathode is tied to ground.
-- outer tube is the anode and is connected to a high positive voltage, say, `150 Volts`
+- High voltage is applied to the anode of the tube (also called plate)
-- cathode is coated with Barium Oxide and made very hot
+- Cathode is coated with Barium Oxide
-- heated by a heater wire (element or filament)
+- Cathode is heated by a filament (made of heating wire)
-- liberated negative electrons are attracted to the Anode because It is at a positive potential
+- Liberated negative electrons are attracted to the anode because it is at a positive potential
 - Like a semiconductor diode, reversing the polarity of the diode blocks current flow since electrons will not escape from a positive cathode

 ### Triodes